Is Dublin safe to visit? A comprehensive safety guide

 If you're traveling for the first time, reading up on Dublin safety is a good place to start.
 This is a safe city with plenty to do and currently, it does not have any active travel advisories.
 Take normal precautions when traveling here but since Ireland has a Global Peace Index rating of 8 you can definitely feel safe in the country.
 Before you take off to Ireland, check the travel restrictions put in place by your government since they may change over time.

 The overall risk of visiting Ireland, and more specifically Dublin, is very low.
-That doesn't mean that there isn't crime here, and as a tourist, you'll have to look out for pickpockets and occasionally reckless driving from the locals.
-Scams, muggings and natural disasters are not threats here and as long as you use common sense there should not be anything to worry about.
+That doesn't mean that there isn't crime here, and as a tourist, you'll have to look out for pickpockets, but scams, muggings and natural disasters are not threats here.
 This is an informative safety guide, but to be the best prepared, research a few resources, whether a seasoned traveler or not.

 Top petty crimes and scams in Dublin affecting tourists